mirpl/mvp-ta-knowledge-base/docs/Scripts/NET.md

 ## Script details

-### Chromedriver setup
+### ChromeDriver setup

-To set the details for your Chromedriver, use the following commands:
+To set the details for your ChromeDriver, use the following commands:

 ```c
 // setting chromedriver and chrome